This article originally appeared on VICE UK.

 10:34 AM: May as well maximize productivity so continue kegels through Michael Jackson's "Beat It."
 I reach 350 and tire.

 10:51 AM: It's much easier to do this during waking hours without feeling like a criminal.
 No one cares.
-If nothing else, so far I've learnt that if you want to spend a whole day hanging out in an ASDA, you can.
+If nothing else, so far I've learned that if you want to spend a whole day hanging out in an ASDA, you can.
 I mean, trust me, you don't want to.
-But, you know, could.
+But, you know, you could.

 11:14 AM: Feeling pretty flirty now, I decide to see what George offers in the way of sexy underwear.

 11:16 AM: More fucking butterflies.
-Seriously, product designers: the number of women who actually like them is about 0.05 percent of whatever figure you've been throwing around.
-That ugly butterfly print stationery in Paperchase will always be on the sales table.
+Seriously, product designers: The number of women who actually like them is about 0.05 percent of whatever figure you've been throwing around.
+That ugly butterfly-print stationery in Paperchase will always be on the sales table.
 ALWAYS.

 11:21 AM: I rank least sexy underwear.
 They all have something placed on the crotch.
 In descending order: Betty Boop "You had me at hello" crotch, Spongebob Squarepants crotch, You + Me Bear "Tatty Teddy" crotch.

-11:39 AM: I go to the candle aisle and spend half an hour smelling every scented candle and taking notes until I feel really light-headed.
+11:39 AM: I go to the candle aisle and spend half an hour smelling every scented candle and taking notes until I feel really lightheaded.

 12:20 PM: According to the cards on offer, between the ages of eight and nine is when little girls are developed enough to make the move from glitter and flowers to obsessing over One Direction.
-They've picked a photo of the band looking like the sort of cheeky blokes you bring round your mum's who spend ten minutes in the kitchen, winking, and joking about her age, before taking you upstairs.
+They've picked a photo of the band looking like the sort of cheeky blokes you bring round your mum's who spend ten minutes in the kitchen, winking and joking about her age, before taking you upstairs.

 12:31 PM: "Party in the USA" is playing.
 I throw my hands up in the knowledge that I'm going to be OK.
 Because I'm not even a bit bored yet.
 I could do this all day.